Waziio/resize_img/README.md

 # resize_img
-Upload the image deposited by the user, resize it with the resolution he has chosen, and offers the user to download the resized image
+Upload the image deposited by the user, resize it with the resolution he has chosen, and offers him to download the resized image